Chai Kueh

 Instructions

-• Heat 4-5 tablespoons of oil and stir in the garlic until fragrant.
-Add the dried prawns and fry until aromatic.
-Then, add the yam bean (jicama) and carrots.
-Stir-fry for about 5 minutes and let it simmer until the vegetables are soft and cooked.
-Season with salt and pepper to taste, and let the mixture cool.
+• Wash and soak the dried prawns for 10–15 minutes, then chop them coarsely.
+Cut the yam bean (jicama) and carrots into long strips.
+Heat oil in a pan and sauté the garlic until fragrant.
+Add the dried prawns and fry until aromatic, then stir in the yam bean and carrots.
+Stir-fry for about 5 minutes, then let the mixture simmer until the vegetables are soft and cooked.
+Season with salt and white pepper to taste, and allow the mixture to cool completely.

-To make Chai Kueh:
+Wrapping Chai Kueh:

-• Roll out the pastry into circles about 7 cm in diameter.
-Place 1 tablespoon of filling in the center of each circle.
-Pleat the edges of the pastry and wrap it up tightly
+• Prepare the steamer and either lightly oil the steaming tray or line it with parchment paper.
+Roll out the pastry into circles approximately 7 cm in diameter.
+Place 1 tablespoon of filling in the center of each circle, pleat the edges, and wrap them tightly to seal.

 • Arrange the chai kueh on the steaming tray and brush them lightly with oil before steaming.
 Steam for 12 minutes or until the skin is translucent.